-Vauxhall GT X Experimental concept: details and pictures
+Vauxhall GT X Experimental concept: details, pictures and video review

 The Vauxhall GT X Experimental concept is a flag in the ground for Vauxhall as it enters a new era: New thanks to the influx of electric and plug-in hybrid cars that it'll introduce from next year, and new since the GT X points towards the design and technology the brand will adopt under the watchful eye of new owner, PSA (which also controls Peugeot and Citroen).